 After returning from wartime service with the U. S. Navy in 1945, he persuaded Kemp Hiatt at Ravenna Metal Products of Seattle to finance and produce the faucet.

-The first Moen faucets were manufactured in 1947, selling for $12.00 each, which is about $130.00 in today's inflated dollars.
-You can still buy a reliable Moen faucet for less than $130.00.
+The Moen tradename was registered in 1946 and the first Moen faucets were manufactured in 1947.
+They sold for $12.00 each, which is about $170.00 in today's inflated dollars.
+You can still buy a reliable Moen faucet for $170.00 or less.

 Do these faucets look familiar?